 full avg10=0.00 avg60=0.00 avg300=0.00 total=539254260

-Avg10: How long the processes stalled for the last 10 seconds
+Avg10: How long have the processes stalled for the last 10 seconds

-Avg60: How long the processes stalled for the last 60 seconds
+Avg60: How long have the processes stalled for the last 60 seconds

-Avg300: How long the processes stalled for the last 300 seconds
+Avg300: How long have the processes stalled for the last 300 seconds

-Total: How long the processes stalled since the server booted
+Total: How long have the processes stalled since the server booted

 The total stalled time value is in microseconds.